Frequently Asked Questions

 A : ECC has a range of Student support services available.
 For more information please refer to Student Services on the website.

 Q : How many students are studying at ECC and what are the nationalities of the students?

 A : ECC has a good mix of students from many different nationalities and accepts both local students (Australian citizens and Permanent residents) as well as International students for studies.

 Q : Where can I meet other students studying at ECC?

 Q : I am under 18 years old.
 What are my responsibilities?

 A : ECC recommends that appropriate arrangements must be made with respect to your accommodation, ensuring sufficient support for your personal welfare during your stay in Australia or until you reach the age of 18 years.
-ECC offers support and counseling to all students through its Student Counselor and will liaise with parents regarding the welfare of younger students.
+ECC offers support and counselling to all students through its Student Counsellor and will liaise with parents regarding the welfare of younger students.